DreamLayer

 Asking for things

-Say "Hey Oracle" — or just tap the glasses — and it listens for the next twenty seconds, so you can talk naturally without repeating the wake word:
+Say "Hey Juno" — or just tap the glasses — and it listens for the next twenty seconds, so you can talk naturally without repeating the wake word:

 Ask it anything